unicodeveloper/community-resume/README.md

 ## Current Job Profile

-**Andela**
+### Andela
-***November 2014 - Present***
+#### November 2014 - Present
-*Position - Technical Trainer*
+##### Position - Technical Trainer
 Andela is a global talent accelerator that identify high-potential developers on the African continent, shape them into world-class technical leaders, and pair them with companies all over the world as full-time, distributed team members.

 I work with a team of talented people that are helping groom the next generation of Software Engineers who will change the world.

 I develop the PHP, Javascript, Ruby, Python, Java and Soft Skills Learning curriculums alongside a team of other talented developer trainers.
+I also actively train and mentor these fellows in the art of crafting solid, well-tested & user-friendly software.
 These curriculums are currently been used in Nigeria and Kenya.

 I have over 4 years of experience working with PHP and Javascript.